straussed/hyena_call_labels/README.md

 # Hyena cc23 labeling status
-Last updated on June 14, 2024
+Last updated on August 04, 2024

 ### Current state

-There are 5.8 hours of calls in 90.09 hours of total audit time.
+There are 6.16 hours of calls in 106.29 hours of total audit time.

 ### Labels by date and id